 The Road Has To Be Made If It Cannot Be Found After Years of Exploration!

 Amid the current employment situation in which many young jobseekers pursue their goal of landing a job as a government employee or a highly-paid job with a large company, HIG has established itself as a conventional manufacturer with the dream of creating a greater, better world.
-As a youth in his mid-twenties, who once engaged in NC data modeling, CEO Jaehyeok Ju founded HIG and, twenty years later, his company became a leading solid mold manufacturer - including large molds for the manufacturing of automotive panels, doors, and trunks -, with over 80% of its sales originating from exports to Japan.
+As an entrepreneur in his mid-twenties, who once engaged in NC data modeling, CEO Jaehyeok Ju founded HIG and, twenty years later, his company has become a leading mold manufacturer - including large molds for the manufacturing of automotive panels, doors, and trunks, with over 80% of its sales originating from exports to Japan.
 CEO Ju revealed the secrets to his company’s remarkable growth: taking on ceaseless challenges, securing product quality and reliability, and establishing good interpersonal relationships.

-Powerful Equipment Is the Key to Manufacturing Large Presses
+Powerful Equipment Is the Key to Manufacturing Large Molds

 Young HIG Ceaselessly Takes on Challenges

 After establishing a branch in the Philippines, HIG expanded into the design area earlier this year and bolstered its CAD/CAM design specialist team.
 CEO Ju stated: “We entered the Philippines mainly because of labor costs, but if we send excellent domestic human resources to educate the local people, it will eventually create a good opportunity, and we should eventually be able to establish factories to expand our large-mold volume.
 In 2018, we will complete the construction of our factories in the Philippines to make our Filipino branch the hub entry to Asian markets.”